 It’s likely you’ll have collected things in the past year (or three or four – depending how long you’ve been here!) that you just don’t need anymore.
-Once again, we’re encouraging you to donate unwanted things to the British Heart Foundation.
+Once again, we’re encouraging you to donate unwanted things to the British Heart Foundation or other local charities

 Please make sure that you dispose of all your unwanted things responsibly; don’t just leave things in street, hoping they’ll be collected.
 This is fly tipping and is illegal.
 There are so many easy ways to get rid of your things – including free council collections and charity collections as well as regular refuse collections.

 One last thing…. please celebrate considerately